neutrinomuon/UpdateREADME/README.md

 last stable version: 0.0.1

-&Beta; distribution - The README file is not complete.
+In &beta; distribution phase - The README file is not complete.
 Conda is not exported yet.
 Tutorials will be made asap.

 github repository: <a href='https://github.com/neutrinomuon/TreeHue/'>TreeHue</a>